NISP-GmbH/Windows-DCV-Setup-GUI/README.md

 .\windows_dcv_setup.ps1 -Debug
 ```

-Using debug mode, all steps execute by the script will be checked, so you can troubleshoot a possible issue with your Windows Registry.
+Using debug mode, all steps executed by the script will be checked, so you can troubleshoot a possible issue with your Windows Registry.